 Build Quality That Matters More in Small Spaces

-Look for a rigid frame (hardwood or quality plywood), solid corner reinforcement, durable suspension, and cushions that can be replaced or re-stuffed.
-A smaller sofa doesn’t get a durability pass.
+Look for a rigid frame, solid corner reinforcement, durable suspension, and cushions that fit your use pattern.
+A smaller sofa still has to stand up to full-time use.

 Action Summary